ntsama/ntsama.github.io/home.md

 # 🇬🇧 English
 ## Academic Profile
-I am a researcher in **philosophy of language, cognitive science, linguistics, and AI‑augmented learning**, working on the dynamic interaction between **language, thought, and technology**.
+I am a researcher in **philosophy of language, cognitive science, linguistics, and AI‑augmented learning**, studying how **language and thought co‑evolve** in technologically mediated environments.

-My work develops the **Cognitive Trapeze & Pedagogical Swing Model**, a framework describing how learners navigate between linguistic structures, cognitive representations, and AI‑mediated environments.
+I develop the **Cognitive Trapeze & Pedagogical Swing Model**, a framework describing how learners navigate between linguistic structures, cognitive representations, and AI‑mediated tools.

 ### Explore my work
 - **[About (EN)](ca://s?q=Open_about_EN)**